0x0000dead/0x0000dead.github.io/README.md

 Via console: `mkdir build && cd build && cmake .. && make` then `./digital <input_file> <output_file>`.
 ### Google test usage:
 Via console: `mkdir build && cd build && cmake .. && make` then `./digital`.

+Complexity:
+---
+My implementation is `O(n1*n2*m1*m2)` time complexity, where n1,n2 - row/col size of martix `A` respectively.
+And m1/m2 - row/col size of matrix `B` respectively.

+Mathematically proved, that there should be linear solution.
+So it's `Baker-Bird` algorithm.
+It can be found [e.g here](https://ocw.snu.ac.kr/sites/default/files/NOTE/4047.pdf).
+Due to not deep knowledge of KMP and Aho-Corasick algorithm, which using in `Baker-Bird` I haven't enough time to implement this `O(n1*n2+m1*m2)` solution.